cisagov/cset/README.md

   * If you are using the Windows domain authentication method, then you will use “Trusted_Connection=SSPI” instead of a user ID and password

-  * Save and close the Web.config file.
+  * Save and close the appsettings.json file.
-  * If you receive an error stating that you do not have permissions to save the Web.config file, find the file inside the wwwroot folder and right-click on it.
+  * If you receive an error stating that you do not have permissions to save the appsettings.json file, find the file inside the wwwroot folder and right-click on it.
 Select properties and go into the security tab.
 Click on the edit button and make sure that all users have “Full Control” over the file.
   * Go back to the “Internet Information Services (IIS) Manager” and on the right, make sure the server is running.
 You may now browse to your Enterprise CSET® Installation!

 ### Other Steps (Optional)
-## Creating CSET User
+### Creating CSET User
 There are two ways to add a new user to your freshly created CSET® Stand-Alone.
 The first way is to register for a new account inside the CSET® application itself.
 This will require a valid mail host as user’s will be required to enter their email address and receive a confirmation email on your network.

   1. Using a browser, navigate to your CSET® webpage.